matteobertoldo/renderkit/app/scss/README.md

 Inspired by <https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md#css> and <http://css-tricks.com/sass-style-guide/>

 -   Include partials should be prefixed with `_`, i.e. `_partial.scss`
--   Please don't write any rules into `style.scss` or into an `importer` file.
-You can simply find it with `@importer` flag.
--   Global sass file (`style.scss`) is just a table of content.
 -   Multiple-line approach (one property and value per line).

 ```scss